Want nearly a year of free streaming? Here’s how

 How can I get free special interest streaming?

 While the above mentioned streaming services have a wide variety of shows on offer, many only offer niche programming and only focus on a single genre.
 For fans of British shows for example, BritBox offers a 7-day free trial, as does Acorn TV if you sign up for the first time.
-If you like documentaries, iWonder offers a 14-day free trial, likewise for DocPlay.
+If you like documentaries, DocPlay offers a 14-day free trial.

 If horror doesn't scare you, check out Shudder with its 7-day free trial.
-For films curated by lovers of the art form, you can get MUBI for a week at no cost.
 For those who'd like a double dose of anime, you can access Funimation and its 14-day free trial, with the same for Crunchyroll.
 These 2 services will soon merge though, so take advantage of the separate trials while you can.

 LGBTQ+ streaming service OUTtv and Love Nature, offering stories from our natural world, are 2 more services offering a week's free trial.
 If you want to stream over 25 global and local news channels in 1 place, then take advantage of Flash's 14-day free trial.
 Finally for more reality than even a Kardashian could keep up with, hayu offers a 7-day free trial.